mobileticket/bob-api/Bob-Change-Request.md

 # BoB Change Request

-This document describes change request for BoB Traveller, Ticket, Token and Product API.
+This document describes a change request for BoB Traveller, Ticket, Token and Product API.

 ## Date